Time Zones Are Weird: A Developer-Friendly Tour of Earth's 438+ Local Times

 For a current map, see TimeandDate's DST atlas.

-Until 2006, some counties observed DST, others didn't; some were on Eastern Time, others on Central.
+Until 2006, some counties observed DST and others didn't.
+Some ran on Eastern Time, others on Central.
 TV guides were a nightmare.
 Today the state is mostly Eastern, but a dozen counties near Chicago & Evansville still run on Central.

 With no "sunrise" cues, research stations pick whatever time suits flight logistics.
 The U.S. Amundsen-Scott South Pole Station follows New Zealand time (UTC+12 / +13) because that's where supply planes originate.